jiange91/lm_compiler/docs/source/user_guide/tutorials/dataloader.rst

    The ``input``, ``result``, and ``ground_truth`` are all made available to the evaluator function for convenience.

-   The evaluator signature don't have to consume all variables, Cognify will only pass in the variables that are needed.
+   The evaluator signature doesn't have to consume all variables, Cognify will only pass in the variables that are needed.